 The Health o Meter Grow With Me Scale is highly rated on Amazon and it is a reasonable price point.

-A scale like this is not calibrated for determining how much breast milk a baby is getting during breastfeeding.
+A scale like this is not usually recommended for determining how much breast milk a baby is getting during breastfeeding.
 Those types of scales are much more expensive.
-An example of a scale this sensitive would be a seca 354.
+An example of a more sensitive scale would be a seca 354.

 POOR WEIGHT GAIN IN BREASTFED BABY